Abhirajkumar19/Python-Zero-to-Hero/README.md

 - ✅ Chapter 01 Completed
 - ✅ Chapter 02 Completed
 - 🔄 Chapter 03 In Progress
+- 🔄 Chapter 04 In Progress
+- 🔄 Chapter 05 In Progress
+- 🔄 Chapter 06 In Progress
+- 🔄 Chapter 07 In Progress
+- 🔄 Chapter 08 In Progress
+- 🔄 Chapter 09 In Progress
+- 🔄 Chapter 10 In Progress
+- 🔄 Chapter 11 In Progress
+- 🔄 Chapter 12 In Progress

 ---

 ## 👨‍💻 Author

 **Abhiraj Kumar**
+- B.Tech (Computer Science Engineering)

-- Diploma in Computer Science Engineering
+- Diploma Holder in Computer Science Engineering
-- B.Tech (Computer Science)
 - Learning Python, Web Development & AI

 ⭐ If you like this repository, don't forget to Star it.